uselotus/lotus-docs/docs/intro.md

 Lotus is a powerful open-core pricing and billing engine, designed for API and SaaS companies to automate their custom usage-based pricing.
 Lotus will take care of your billing pipeline, and you can focus your engineering resources on what makes you special.

+Lotus is self-hostable and extensible, enabling companies to build their own frontend, apps, and integrations for themselves.

 ## How It Works

 Lotus manages your billing process from metering to pricing to invocing.
 This software solves some of the biggest issues when building a system to handle usage-based billing, including: